Dave-team/Knowledge-base/Drinks.md

 # Drinks

-## Whiskey / Bourbon
+## Whisky / Bourbon
+### My whisky reviews
+**Buffalo Trace**
+Not an actual review - great sweet light sipping bourbon and very affordable.
+Should be a staple.

+**Wild Turkey 101**
+Color:
+Nose:
+Taste:
+Finish:

+**Glenmorangie Original**
+No actual review.
+I liked it - very much a soft entry whisky

+**Old Pulteney**
+Color:
+Nose:
+Taste:
+Finish:

+### Whiskies to try
+**Bourbon**
+- Makers Mark
+- Bulletin
+- Woodford Reserve

+**Blends**
+- Monkey Shoulder

+**Light whiskies**
+- Dalwhinnie 15
+- Balvenie Doublewood 12

+**Light but added complexity**
+- Aberlour 12
+- Glenfiddich 15
+- Glenfarclas 12
+- Macallan 12

+**Light peat/smoke**
+- Bunnahabhain 12
+- Highland Park 12
+- Cragganmore 12

+**Peat/smoke**
+- Talisker 10
+- Laphroaig 10
+- Ardbeg 10
+- Caol Ila 12

+**Citrus whiskies**
+- Glenlivet 12
+- Glenfiddich 12

 ### Terminology
-- “Scotch”, properly called ‘Whisky’, is a whiskey that has been distilled and aged in Scotland.
+- “Scotch”, properly called ‘Whisky’, is a whisky that has been distilled and aged in Scotland.
+The Scots spell it whisky and the Irish spell it whiskey, with an extra 'e'.
+This difference in the spelling comes from the translations of the word from the Scottish and Irish Gaelic forms.
+Whiskey with the extra 'e' is also used when referring to American whiskies.
+- Age - Tthe number just means the youngest age of any whiskey mixed to make that bottle.

 **Types of Whisky**
 - Single Malt Scotch Whisky means a Scotch Whisky produced from only water and malted barley at a single distillery by batch distillation in pot stills.